-WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater IE_EA_G_008 Owenadoher_0 10 Dodder_040 Dodder_050 Grand Canal Main Line Is the footprint of the activity 0.5 km2 or larger?
-No. The footprint of the Proposed Scheme within the redline boundary is 0.38 km2.
-Is the footprint of the activity 1% or more of the water body's area?
-No No The parts of the Proposed Scheme which are directly crossing the waterbody are not 1% or more of the water bodies' area.
-Is the footprint of the activity within 500 m of any higher sensitivity habitat? · · No. The Proposed Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas (see Chapter 12 (Biodiversity) in Volume 2 of this EIAR for further detail on habitats).
-Is the footprint of the activity 1% or more of any lower sensitivity habitat?
+WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater IE_EA_G_008 Owenadoher_0 10 Dodder_040 Dodder_050 Grand Canal Main Line Is the footprint of the activity 0.5 km2 or larger? e activity 0.5 Is the footprint of the activity 1% or more of the water body's area?
+No No • hich are directly cros water bodies' area. ssing the Is the footprint of the activity within 500 m of any higher sensitivity habitat? hardstanding areas (see Chapter 12 (Biodiversity) in Volume 2 of this EIAR for further detail on habitats).
+10 m of er Is the footprint of the activity 1% or more of any lower sensitivity habitat?
 No. The Proposed Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas (see Chapter 12 (Biodiversity in Volume 2 of this EIAR for further detail on habitats).